Happier, healthier animals

 The feeding of calves must be based on natural milk, preferably maternal milk for a minimum of three months.
 A calf may only be weaned when it is taking adequate solid food to cater to its full nutritional requirements.
 Calves cannot be weaned before three months of age.

-Because the typical high-yielding breed of black and white cows (Holstein-Fresian) cannot be reared for high quality meat production, it is common practice for male dairy calves (because they can’t produce milk) to be killed at birth or exported to the continent for veal production.
+Because the typical high-yielding breed of black and white cows (Holstein-Fresian) cannot be reared for high quality meat production, it is common practice for male dairy calves (because they can’t produce milk) to be killed at birth.

 Options for organic farmers include raising native breeds, such as a Red Poll or Shorthorn, that have been bred for both milk and meat, or raising male calves for organic ‘rose’ veal - a robust, mature meat, pink in colour and aged for flavour.
 Male calves raised for organic rose veal enjoy plenty of space and light inside suitable buildings over winter and outside at pasture for the rest of the year, a varied diet and the care of a foster cow when available.